bloominstituteoftechnology/react-stateful-widgets/README.md

 ### Task 2a: Minimum Viable Product

-1. Each component has the required state and no more.
-(Avoid redundant state!)
+1. Each component has the required slices of state.
 2. Each component's event handlers allow the user of the app to update state.
 3. Updated state is correctly reflected in the DOM for each component.

 #### Steps

-- [ ] You will go into each component inside `src/components`.
-They all need work!
+- [ ] You will add functionality to all components inside inside `src/components`.
-- [ ] It's recommended that you work on the components in the same order in which they appear on the page (to go from easiest challenge to hardest challenge).
+- [ ] Work on the components **in the same order in which they display in Chrome** (to go from easiest challenge to hardest).
-- [ ] Each component includes specific instructions on what to do.
-Read these instructions carefully.
+- [ ] Each file includes a set of instructions, which can be summarized as:
-- [ ] For each component, the instructions can be summarized as:
+  - Watch the video demoing the finished component, and think about how much state is needed.
-    1. Create one (or more) slices of component state using the state hook.
+  - Create the necessary slices of component state using the state hook.
-    2. Fix the JSX so it displays information derived from state, instead of hard-coded data.
+  - Fix the JSX so it displays information derived from state, instead of hard-coded data.
-    3. Fix the event handlers so they allow the user to update state by interacting with the DOM.
+  - Fix the event handlers so they allow the user to update state by interacting with the page.

 ### Task 2b: Exit Ticket